shuhaimiao/RAG-Forge/DEV_GUIDE.md

 ## The RAG Pipeline in Detail

-### 1. Ingestion (`src/ingestion/ingest.py`)
+### 1. Ingestion (`src/ingestion/` & `src/main.py`)

-This script runs automatically when the `app` container starts.
-Its job is to populate the PostgreSQL database.

-1.  **Load Documents**: It scans the `data/` directory for source documents (e.g., Markdown files).
-2.  **Chunking**: It splits the documents into smaller, overlapping text chunks.
-This is crucial for providing focused context to the LLM.
+Data ingestion is handled exclusively via a `POST /upload` API endpoint, which gives you full control over when and what gets added to the knowledge base.

+1.  **Trigger**: An external script (like the example in `scripts/upload_document.py`) sends a file to the `/upload` endpoint.
-3.  **Embedding**: It connects to the `ollama` service to convert each text chunk into a numerical vector embedding.
+2.  **Process**: The API receives the file, splits it into smaller text chunks, and connects to the `ollama` service to convert each chunk into a vector embedding.
-4.  **Store in PostgreSQL**: It connects to the `postgres` database and inserts the data: the original text chunk, its vector embedding, and any metadata.
+3.  **Store**: The API then connects to the `postgres` database, deletes any existing chunks with the same source filename, and inserts the new data.
+This makes the process idempotent.

 ### 2. Retrieval & Generation (`src/core.py`)